jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Programming is all about
 # [fit] abstraction

-^ Why this talk?
-I could talk about concrete things, like RAC or building native apps at GitHub.
+^ Why this talk specifically?
+I could talk about something more concrete, like ReactiveCocoa.
 However, I want to impart abstract knowledge, so this will be a less concrete talk.

 ^ Don’t let your eyes glaze over, though, because programming is all about abstraction, and an understanding of theory is hugely important for solving practical, real world problems.